-INSTRUCTIONS FOR COMPLETING THE FS 702 VOLUME ESTIMATE - WASTE

-This form is to be used to record waste volumes.

-Right justify numbers in all the numerical fields and left justify characters in free-form fields, such as: Timber Mark.
-Underline the letter "S" and draw a line through the letter "0" to distinguish these letters from the numbers "5" and "0" (zero).
+all the numerical fields and left justify characters in free-form fields, such as: Timber Mark.
+Underline the Through the letter "0" to distinguish these letters from the numbers "5" and "0" (zero).
 WASTE LICENCE: Record the waste licence number of the surveyor.
-If not licenced, use:

-WACO For surveys done in the Coast Forest Region

-WASI For surveys done in the Southern Interior Forest Region WANI For surveys done in the Northern Interior Forest Region

-TIMBER MARK: Record the timber mark.
+If not licenced, use: WACO For surveys done in the Coast Forest Region WASI For surveys done in the Southern Interior Forest Region WANI For surveys done in the Northern Interior Forest Region IMBER MARK: Record the timber mark.
 CUTBLOCK: Record the cutblock.
 RETURNNUMBER: Record the surveyor's return number.
-As of January 1, 2004, start at 1 and continue to assign consecutively regardless of the scale site.

-Record the date this scale return was completed (e.g. January 15, 2004 = 20040115).
-DATE:
+As of January 1, 2004, start at 1 and continue to assign consecu- tively regardless of the scale site.
+DATE: Record the date this scale return was completed (e.g. January 15, 2004 = 20040115).
 LOG COUNT: Record the total number of pieces on this return.
 WMRF: Record Waste Monetary Reducion Factor derived from the waste system.
 PLC DATE: Record the primary logging completion date.

-E/C: Record "E" for Endemic or "C" for Catastrophic whichever is designated for the

-COMMENT Record any comments you want to be keyed and stored in HBS.
-(OPTIONAL):
+E / C: Record "E" for Endemic or "C" for Catastrophic whichever is designated for the timbermark.
+COMMENT (OPTIONAL): Record any comments you want to be keyed and stored in HBS.
 NOTATION: Text in this field will appear on the invoice.

-RU NO: Record the RU number reported in the waste assessment.
+RUNO: Record the RU number reported in the waste assessment.
 SPECIES: Record the species code.
 PRODUCT: Default to blank.
 GRADE: Record the grade.

-AVOIDABLE (Y / N): Record "Y" for avoidable, "N" for unavoidable.
+AVOIDABLE Y / N): Record "Y" for avoidable, "N" for unavoidable.
 PIECES: Default to 1.
 VOLUME: Record the volume in cubic metres.
 RATE: Record the stumpage rates in accordance with the waste manual.

-SURVEYOR'S The signature of the surveyor who completed this scale return.
+SURVEYOR'S SIGNATURE: The signature of the surveyor who completed this scale return.

-SIGNATURE: